fossas/fossa-cli/docs/user-guide.md

       path: cmd/fossa
 ```

-Information about each of these fields and customization can be found in [.fossa.yml](/docs/config-file) documentation.
+Information about each of these fields and customization can be found in [.fossa.yml](config-file.md#fossayml) documentation.

 ### Argument configuration

-Single modules can be provided by including an argument such as `fossa analyze <module_type>:<target>` which first resolves the type of analysis and then supplies the build target for the analysis.
-More examples located [here](#Examples).
+Modules can be provided by including an argument such as `fossa analyze <module_type>:<target>` which determines the type of analysis and then supplies the build target.
+More examples are located below.

 > Note: Argument and flag configurations take precedence over a configuration file.